sumeetkhatri/QuTIpy/docs/guide/general_functions.rst

    in *infinite-dimensional spaces*, so all *finite-dimensional inner-product spaces* are **Hilbert spaces**.

+To read more about Hilber Space, See the `Mathematics - Hilbert Space <./mathematics.html#hilbert-space>`_ .

 Bra-Ket Notation
 ----------------
 A **ket** is of the form :math:`{\displaystyle |v\rangle }`.
 Mathematically it denotes a